 Julia K. O'Neill

-Julie’s practice focuses largely on startup businesses, helping entrepreneurs in selecting the right legal structures for their businesses, securing debt and equity financing, and handling ongoing operational matters.
+Julie has extensive expertise in representing startup businesses, including helping entrepreneurs in selecting the right legal structures for their businesses, securing debt and equity financing, and handling ongoing operational matters.
 She has represented many clients from the formation stage through multiple rounds of financings and finally to liquidity events.

 Admitted to Practice:Massachusetts